Transradial Catheterization

 Transradial catheterization is a form of cardiac catheterization in which doctors use the radial artery, located in the wrist, as a pathway to diagnose and treat many conditions, including coronary artery disease and peripheral artery disease.
 The advantages of the procedure include:

-Our Interventional Cardiology Program is a national leader in this technique, and the doctors at MedStar Union Memorial Hospital use it in 80 percent or more of their cases—double the national average.
+Our Interventional Cardiology Program is a national leader in this technique, and the doctors at MedStar Health use it in 80 percent or more of their cases — double the national average.
 Patients can recover in the hospital’s dedicated Radial Recovery Lounge after their procedures.

 What to expect from transradial catheterization

-You’ll likely be awake for the procedure, and you’ll receive medication to help you relax and to numb the wrist area.
+You will most likely be awake for the procedure, and will receive medication to help you relax and to numb the wrist area.
 Your doctor will place a small catheter in your radial artery and insert a guide wire.
 The doctor will thread the guide wire through your blood vessels until it reaches the correct area of your heart.

 Next, the doctor will place a thin, flexible tube called a catheter over the guide wire and thread it to the same spot before removing the wire.
 The catheter will carry tools or medications that the doctor will use.
 After the procedure is done, the doctor will remove the catheter from your wrist.